aws/aws-nitro-enclaves-acm/README.md

 # Aws Certificate Manager for Nitro Enclaves

-This is an early PoC for a PKCS#11 provider intended to be executed within the confines of a Nitro Enclave.
+This is a PKCS#11 provider intended to be executed within the confines of a Nitro Enclave.

 Development is aided by a Docker container that can be used to build and test run the PKCS#11 provider as a `p11-kit` module.
 This container is designed to